Wallace Beery: Personal life

+Marriages and children

 First marriage

 On March 27, 1916, at the age of 30, Beery married 17-year-old actress Gloria Swanson in Los Angeles.
 The two had co-starred in Sweedie Goes to College.
 Although Beery had enjoyed popularity with his Sweedie shorts, his career had taken a dip, and during the marriage to Swanson, he relied on her as a breadwinner.
 According to Swanson's autobiography, Beery raped her on their wedding night, and later tricked her into swallowing an abortifacient when she was pregnant, which caused her to lose their child.
 Swanson filed for divorce in 1917 and it was finalized in 1918.